What to Do If Shopify is Down?

 Step 3: Shopify Admin Panel and POS Issues

-If Shopify’s main site is working, but you can’t access your admin panel or Shopify POS system, try these solutions:
+If Shopify’s main site is working, but you can’t access your admin panel or Shopify POS system, take these additional troubleshooting steps:

 Check for Shopify Admin-Specific Maintenance